 Housing costs in Framingham are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Framingham is a decidedly white-collar town, with fully 87.04% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Framingham is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Framingham who work in office and administrative support (13.22%), sales jobs (12.12%), and maintenance occupations (9.02%).
+Framingham is a decidedly white-collar town, with fully 86.42% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Framingham is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Framingham who work in office and administrative support (11.94%), sales jobs (11.24%), and management occupations (9.61%).

 Also of interest is that Framingham has more people living here who work in computers and math than 95% of the places in the US.

-Framingham is a very ethnically-diverse town.
+Framingham is an extremely ethnically-diverse town.
 The people who call Framingham home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Framingham residents report their race to be White, followed by Black or African-American.
+The greatest number of Framingham residents report their race to be White, followed by Asian.
 Framingham also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.09% of the town’s residents.
-Important ancestries of people in Framingham include Italian, English, Brazilian, and Portuguese.
+People of Hispanic or Latino origin account for 15.46% of the town’s residents.
+Important ancestries of people in Framingham include Italian, Brazilian, English, and German.

 The most common language spoken in Framingham is English.
 Other important languages spoken here include Spanish and Portuguese.